oschrenk/notes/company.md

 	- Is there a simpler way to write this code?
 	- Is interdependent functionality contained within one logical module, with a clear boundary?
 - **Security**
-	- Is any untrusted information used without sanitising or checking for - validity?
+	- Is any untrusted information used without sanitizing or checking for - validity?
-	- If information is disclosed or actions are taken, are there checks that the - user is authorised?
+	- If information is disclosed or actions are taken, are there checks that the - user is authorized?
 	- Is it hard to use this code in a way which is insecure?
 	- Is it possible to abuse this code in any way?
 	- Could this code be open sourced?